ZhengZhang008/GrokkingAlgorithms/README.md

 : The time it takes to run an algorithm is directly proportional to the factorial of the input size.

 - Big O representation (大O表示法)
 : Big O notation characterizes functions according to their growth rates: different functions with the same asymptotic growth rate may be represented using the same O notation.
-The letter O is used because the growth rate of a function is also referred to as the order of the function.
+The letter O is used because the growth rate of a function is also referred to as the **order of the function**.

   | Big O representation | Common algorithms |
   |:---:|:---:|